lasyavasantha721/MUSIC-RECOMMENDATION-AND-GENERATION-BASED-ON-FACE-EMOTION-DETECTION/README.md

 ## Project Overview

-This project develops a system that leverages facial emotion recognition to recommend and generate personalized music tracks.
+This project develops a system that leverages facial emotion recognition to recommend personalized music tracks and generates new music.
 By analyzing the user's facial expressions in real-time, the system tailors music recommendations to match their emotional state, enhancing the overall listening experience.

 ## Features

-- **Emotion Detection:** Uses Convolutional Neural Networks (CNN) and ResNet50 to detect facial emotions from webcam input.
+- **Emotion Detection:** Uses ResNet50 model(pre trained CNN) to detect facial emotions from webcam input.
 - **Music Recommendation:** Employs a recommendation algorithm to suggest music tracks based on detected emotions.
 - **Music Generation:** Integrates Long Short-Term Memory (LSTM) models to generate personalized music sequences according to the user's mood.